The Children of Drancy

 With Escape from the Anthill, his first volume of essays, Hubert Butler became universally acclaimed as one of Ireland’s most enduring and distinctive writers.
-In this long-awaited sequel he writes with emphasis on Europe and travel in Russia, China, the Adriatic and America during the mid-century.
+In this long-awaited sequel, The Children of Drancy, he writes with emphasis on Europe and travel in Russia, China, the Adriatic and America during the mid-century.

 ‘Like Milosz from Poland or Holub from Czechoslovakia, Butler is a true cosmopolitan, and his writing has something of their unruffled astringency and meditative humour.’ – John Bayley, Times Literary Supplement